dreadwrr/spotifyPopups/README.md

 Requires powershell v7
 Requires ahk v2        https://www.autohotkey.com/

+download zip to my scripts  https://github.com/dreadwrr/spotifyPopups/tree/main unpack it to a directory of your choosing. make sure to edit working directory in both scripts.

+then

 download zip from for the powershell module https://github.com/lennyomg/Spotify-PowerShell
 unpack it and execute below commands